-Improving graduate medical education for primary care: The U.S. faces a critical family physician workforce shortage, compounded by misalignment of resources in medical education, which has led to disparate care access for patients nationwide.
+The U.S. faces a critical family physician workforce shortage, compounded by misalignment of resources in medical education, which has led to disparate access to care for patients nationwide.
 Though the current system excels at educating skilled physicians and physician researchers, the primary care physician shortage prevents the U.S. from taking advantage of the better outcomes and lower per capita costs associated with robust primary care systems in other countries.